Medical Laboratory Science Program

 MLS 4319.
 Foundations of Diagnostic Microbiology I.

-This course for non-MLS majors is a foundational study of pathogenic and nonpathogenic bacteria with special emphasis on methods of isolation from body fluids, cultural, and differential biochemical characteristics of body pathogens.
-This course may not be used for MLS major.
+This course introduces non‑MLS majors to fundamental concepts in clinical bacteriology, emphasizing the characteristics, significance, and diagnostic relevance of common pathogenic and nonpathogenic bacteria.
+Students explore the role of normal flora, basic mechanisms of bacterial infection, and the purpose of routinely ordered bacteriologic tests in healthcare settings.
+Content includes general principles of specimen considerations, culture interpretation, and commonly used biochemical and molecular methods at an introductory level.
+The course strengthens scientific literacy by providing a conceptual understanding of how bacteriology contributes to patient assessment and evaluation of infectious diseases.
+The course cannot be applied toward the MLS major.
 Prerequisite: [MATH 1315 or MATH 1317 or MATH 1319 or MATH 1329 or MATH 2321 or MATH 2417 or MATH 2471] and BIO 1330 and BIO 1130 and BIO 1331 and BIO 1131 and CHEM 1341 and CHEM 1141 and CHEM 1342 and CHEM 1142 and [BIO 2400 or BIO 2440] all with a grade of "C" or better.

 MLS 4320.
 Diagnostic Microbiology I.